omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 **Step 2**: Alice withdraws the order, then the channel state changes back to the origin.

-The global AMM liquidity will not change, if Bob don't manually mark the 20 USDT as payment balance.
+The global AMM liquidity will not change if Bob doesn't manually mark the 20 USDT as the payment balance.

 ## trackers running a matching engine

-Trackers, in the design of OmniBOLT network, not only maitain graph topology, but also maitain the global constant product model.
+Trackers, in the design of the OmniBOLT network, not only maintain graph topology, but also maintain the global constant product model.

-When an OmniBOLT node is online, it has to announce itself to the network via a tracker it connects, as the rendezvous, notifying its neighbors to updates its token type, amount of channels and liquidity reserves.
-Omnibolt applies tracker network to register nodes, update status of nodes graph.
+When an OmniBOLT node is online, it has to announce itself to the network via a tracker it connects, as the rendezvous, notifying its neighbors to update its token type, amount of channels, and liquidity reserves.
+Omnibolt applies a tracker network to register nodes, and update the status of the nodes graph.
 Any tracker can be a rendezvous[5] that allows nodes to connect.

 Please go to the document of [Tracker network](https://omnilaboratory.github.io/obd/#/Architecture?id=tracker-network) to understand how it works.